anakic/Jot/README.md

 ## Example: Persisting window size and location

 Step 1.
-Create a StateTracker instance and expose it to the rest of the application
+Create a StateTracker instance and expose it to the rest of the application (Purely for simplicity of the example, exposing the instance as a static member.)
 ``` C#
 static class Services
 {